 The shoulder is a “ball-and-socket” joint made up of the upper arm bone (humerus), shoulder blade (scapula) and collarbone (clavicle).
 This joint is the most flexible one in the body and allows for a full range of motion, but also makes the shoulder a common source of injury and instability.

 The constant use of the lower extremities makes them an easy target for injury and overuse, specifically in the knees.
-Walking, sitting, and standing all put pressure on our knees and most athletic activities rely on a health knees.
-Knee pain from injuries and other ailments effect thousands of people in the US each year.
+Walking, sitting, and standing all put pressure on our knees and most athletic activities rely on a health knees for agility and function.

 The elbow is a complex joint that consists of the upper arm bone (humerus) and one of the lower arm bones (ulna) connected by a hinge, or a joint that only moves in one direction.

 Most common hand conditions and injuries may be treated with simple non surgical care.
-Critical to treatment is establishing the correct diagnosis done by evaluation and appropriate diagnositc studies.
+Critical to treatment is establishing the correct diagnosis done by evaluation and appropriate diagnostic studies.
 When non surgical care fails hand surgery may be required.

 The constant use of the lower extremities makes them an easy target for injury and pain, specifically in the feet.
 Walking, sitting and standing all put pressure on our feet and most athletic activities rely on them as well.